protontypes/open-sustainable-technology/README.md

 - [OpenLand](https://github.com/reginalexavier/OpenLand) - Tool for Quantitative Analysis and Visualization of Land Use and Land Cover Change.
 - [cultionet](https://github.com/jgrss/cultionet) - A library for semantic segmentation of cultivated land using a neural network.
 - [pygef](https://github.com/cemsbv/pygef) - Simple parser for soil properties measurements.
+- [pydov](https://github.com/DOV-Vlaanderen/pydov) - Aggregates data about soil, subsoil and groundwater of Flanders and makes them publicly available.

 ### Agriculture and Nutrition